 - Machinery with poor design that is not safe or fit for use

-If you believe that you have a valid personal injury claim, our work accident solicitors can assess your claim without any cost to you.
-During a free and confidential consultation, we can tell you whether or not you may be eligible for compensation, as well as answering any questions or concerns you may have.
-If you do have a valid claim, our solicitors will provide you with a no win no fee service.
-We will work with you to compile all of the necessary documents and evidence required to build a strong case and to help you obtain the highest level of compensation that you deserve.
+If you believe that you have a valid personal injury claim, work accident solicitors can assess your claim without any cost to you.
+During a free and confidential consultation, your solicitor can tell you whether or not you may be eligible for compensation, as well as answering any questions or concerns you may have.
+If you do have a valid claim, your solicitors will provide you with a no win no fee service.
+They will work with you to compile all of the necessary documents and evidence required to build a strong case and to help you obtain the highest level of compensation that you deserve.

 Employer responsibilities regarding machinery at work

 There are a number of regulations under UK law which governs the use of machinery in the workplace and the responsibilities of employers.
 One of the key regulations in this area is the Provision and Use of Work Equipment Regulations 1998 (PUWER).
 This places duties on companies and employers that own, operate or have control over work equipment, which includes any machinery, appliance or tool.